keboola/connection-docs/components/branches/index.md

 This feature is currently in public beta.
 It may not always work as expected.
 Please bear with us and provide feedback at [https://ideas.keboola.com](https://ideas.keboola.com).

-## Tutorial
-To see how you can take advantage of branches, please follow the [tutorial](/tutorial/branches/).